esciencecenter-digital-skills/workshop-metadata/ds-rpackaging/schedule.md

 calendar, so you can take full advantage of the workshop.

 This workshop is taught in half days, and may be given either in the morning or the afternoon.
-In this schedule, both morning and afternoon times are indicated.
-Please consult the header of your course website to see which times apply.
+In this schedule, both morning and afternoon times are indicated. **For the upcoming workshop (March 2023), the afternoon schedule will be followed.**

 <div class="row">
   <div class="col-md-6">